About Harper

-Harper is a city in Gillespie County, Texas.
+Harper is an unincorporated community in Gillespie County, Texas.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 In addition to local policing, the Gillespie County Sheriff’s Office is important, particularly in addressing broader law enforcement needs across the county.
 For more extensive inquiries, such as obtaining a full criminal history, individuals may contact the Gillespie County Sheriff’s Office, which oversees the county jail and can provide additional documentation.
 For people needing access to statewide criminal information, the Texas Department of Public Safety's Bureau of Investigation is a full repository.
 In terms of judicial processes, Harper falls under the jurisdiction of the Gillespie County District Court, which handles various legal matters, including civil and criminal cases.
 Individuals looking to obtain court records can easily request them through the court's online portal or by visiting the clerk's office in person.
 Vital records, such as birth, death, and marriage certificates, are available through the Gillespie County Clerk-Recorder’s office, which provides a streamlined process for retrieval.
 For property records, residents can consult the county assessor's office and the recorder’s office, both of which also offer online access to their databases.
 Public records requests can be submitted under the Texas Public Information Act, with responses typically provided within 5 to 10 business days.
 This framework ensures transparency and accessibility to essential documents for residents and those interested in Harper’s local governance and community affairs.